your-digital-research/coding-math/README.md

 ## <a name="getting-started"></a> Getting Started

-To get started with the project, follow these simple steps:
+To dive into the examples and learn more about the mathematical concepts, follow these simple steps:

 1. **Install Node Modules**
    ```bash